NEU-ABLE-LAB/wc-surveyjs-ng/README.md

 # SurveyJS Web Component created with Angular Elements

+Two Angular projects are contained herein: `components` and `elements`.
+The `components` project creates an Angular Component that contains [SurveyJS](surveyjs.io/).
+This component is consumed by the `elements` project transforming it into an Angular Element (aka [web component](https://www.webcomponents.org/introduction));

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

-## Working with the Angular Component

-### Development server for Angular Component

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-### Build Angular Component

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-### Running unit tests on Angular Component

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-### Running end-to-end tests on Angular Component

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Working with the Angular Element (aka Web Component)
+## Development

+The primary purpose of this is to produce a SurveyJS webcomponent.
+The Angular component is simply a perhaps useful byproduct that must be built to produce the web component.

-### Development server for Web Component
+### Watch server

-Run `npm run start:elements` to build the element and serve the distributable.
-Note that this only "looks for updates" of the files in the `dist/elements/` directory.
-Changes made to `src/` or `projects/` files require re-running this command.
+The following will locally serve the web component for development purposes.
+We need to run two builders since the component must be built before building the element.

+In one shell, run `npm run watch:components`.
+This will continuously rebuild the component as the source files in `projects/components` are changed.
+Keep this shell open and running.
+Note, this command does not create any web server.

+In another shell, run `npm run watch:elements`.
+This will continuously rebuild the component as the source files in `projects/components` are changed.
+Keep this shell open and running.
+This will also create a local web server to view the test page locally.
+See the command output for port number.

 ### Build the Web Component

-Run `npm run build:elements` to build the `dist/elements/` directory that contains the following (among others):
+Run `npm run build:elements` to build the `dist/elements/` directory that contains the following files (among others).
+This will also build the Angular component.

 * `elements.js`: The definition of the element.
 This must be imported when using the web component.
 This is a concatenation of `main.js`, `polyfills.js`, and `runtime.js` files that are also in this folder.
 * `package.json`: The npm package description.
 When the web component is used in a project that uses rollup, this file is necessary for rollup to find dependencies.
 * `index.html`: a demo page of the web component

 *NOTE*: If using a Windows Machine, this command must be run in bash or WSL since it uses the non-Windows-native `cat` command.

+View the web component on a test server by running `npm run serve:elements`.

 ### Publish the Web Component